Welcome to BestHomesBC.com - find the BEST home for you

 Buying Canadian dollars for your emigration or property purchase, international mortgage or pension transfer.

-Similarly, if you were going to buy the same property, but were coming from the UK, you would have paid nearly £15,000 more for the apartment in the beginning of September than you would have in mid January.
+Similarly, if you were going to buy the same property, but were coming from the UK, you would have paid over £5,000 less for the apartment in the beginning of June than you would have in early September.

 Fear not, help is at hand!